 For example, compare your ancestor’s age on their marriage certificate with the registration of their birth.

 You may or may not be surprised that sometimes people do lie about their age.

 So, please do your research and check everything that you have found out about your ancestors before you enter it into your genealogy software program.

 13. Get Out There and Visit Your Ancestors Homeland

-Sometimes we cannot always get all the answers that we are looking from the computer.
+Sometimes we cannot always get all the answers that we are looking for for the computer.

 Although it does seem that everything these days is online this cannot be further from the truth.

 Granted though that new information is being added to the Internet all the time.

 This information can mainly be found on the various genealogy search websites that are out there.